herlesupreeth/OAI-5G/README.md

 Once OAI eNB has been successfully compiled, you are good to go !!!

-Running empower-openairinterface
+Running OAI-5G
 ================================

 Prepare a configuration file by the name `agent.conf` and place it under the `/etc/empower` directory.
-A sample configuration file is provided in `empower-openairinterface/emage/conf/empower/agent.conf`
+A sample configuration file is provided in `OAI-5G/emage/conf/empower/agent.conf`

 In order to run empower-openairinterface, follow the instructions mentioned in the section `Running eNB, EPC and HSS` in the following link https://gitlab.eurecom.fr/oai/openairinterface5g/wikis/HowToConnectCOTSUEwithOAIeNB.